 Food photographing Problems and How to Fix Them?

 Sometimes even after using the best shots and applying the best methods, your photos may not come up the way you expect.
 So what solutions can you try?

 Your Colors Don’t Just Add up.

-When editing your photos and your food plate look very pink, yellow, blue, or green, use your software white balance to fix the problem.
+When editing your photos and your food plate looks very pink, yellow, blue, or green, use your software white balance to fix the problem.
 The colours will come alive when you set the white balance correctly.
 Shooting in a RAW format will give you an easier time when it comes to adjusting the colour balance later.

 Your photos are blurry.

 Usually, this issue occurs when there is a camera shake.
 To solve the problem, you need to hold your camera steadily.
 However, this is easier said than done.
 You can use a tripod with a remote to let the camera stay completely still while you are shooting.

 You also need to use a faster shutter speed; this will require opening up your aperture and moving to an area with more light.
 You can raise your ISO to decrease the light needed.
 However, you have to note that this will reduce the quality of your image.